31 Oct What Can CLOs and Change Management Practitioners Learn from Halloween?

 It’s fun to think of all these possibilities, but the challenge is that Halloween and other holidays are fleeting.
 There’s the lead-up to the holiday, and then it’s all over.
 Come to think of it, workshops and conferences suffer from the same weakness.
 For learning and change goals we need sustained impact.

 This is where digital coaching stands apart in the learning space.
-Digital coaching provides 24/7 support to shift mental models and drive behavior change.
+Automated coaching provides 24/7 support to shift mental models and activate behavior change.
 By tapping into the power of self-reflection and self-explanation, it’s the ultimate trick and treat!

 This post was first published on 31 October 2016.